The Samarind approach to IDMP

-The ISO IDMP standards have been available for over two years and are being studied by a wide range of stakeholders, from EMA and industry associations to software vendors and consultants, as well as MA holders themselves.
+The ISO IDMP standards have been available for several years and are being studied by a wide range of stakeholders, from EMA and industry associations to software vendors and consultants, as well as MA holders themselves.
 The depth and breadth of data that ‘could’ be required for each medicinal product is quickly being appreciated and requirements analysis projects are already underway in most organisations.
 Before long, most of these will at least know where all their IDMP data resides at the moment.

 The right approach